tooljump/tooljump/docs/docs/core-concepts.md

 # Core concepts

-To make the best use of Tooljump, you need to have a basic understanding of its core concepts:
+To make the best use of ToolJump, you need to have a basic understanding of its core concepts:

 ## 1. Contexts

 A context is a JSON object containing the most important information of the currently visited website.

-It is produced by the Tooljump Chrome Extension and is sent to the Tooljump server in order to produce links and insights about the page visited.
+It is produced by the ToolJump Chrome Extension and is sent to the ToolJump server in order to produce links and insights about the page visited.

 For example, when you're visiting a Lambda function called my-test-lambda-function in AWS Console, your context will look like: